Attention deficit hyperactivity disorder (ADHD) can affect the way a person interacts with others, and this can cause challenges in relationships.

 However, a person with ADHD and their partner can use a range of strategies to work around these challenges.
 Also, many characteristics of ADHD can be strengths in a relationship.

 Below, we explore the challenges, techniques that help, and possible benefits of having a partner with ADHD.

-Some symptoms of ADHD can make forming and maintaining relationships difficult.
+Some symptoms of ADHD

 For example, people with ADHD can be easily distracted and have trouble with organization.
 As a result, they may forget to do important things, such as paying bills, or have trouble with everyday tasks around the house.

 In response, a partner without ADHD might take on the majority of chores and household responsibilities.
 They may feel overwhelmed and as if they have stepped into the role of a parent.
 The partner with ADHD may feel frustrated.
 They may feel as if they have too little control over their environment and are being treated like a child.